YuvrajSingh-mist/Reinforcement-Learning/Imitation Learning/README.md

-# Behavioral Cloning for GridWorld
+# Imitation Learning for GridWorld

-This project implements Behavioral Cloning (BC) for learning policies from expert demonstrations in a GridWorld environment.
-The agent learns to imitate expert behavior by training a neural network to predict actions given states.
+This project implements core Imitation Learning algorithms—including Behavioral Cloning (BC) and Dataset Aggregation (DAgger)—for learning policies from expert demonstrations in a GridWorld environment.
+The agent learns to imitate expert behavior by training a neural network to predict actions given states, and can further improve using interactive data collection (DAgger).

 ## 🎯 Overview

-Behavioral Cloning is a supervised learning approach to imitation learning where:
-- Expert demonstrations are collected as state-action pairs
+Imitation Learning is a family of techniques where agents learn to perform tasks by mimicking expert behavior.
+This project includes:

-- A policy network is trained to minimize the difference between predicted and expert actions
+- **Behavioral Cloning (BC):** A supervised learning approach where a policy is trained on expert state-action pairs to directly imitate the expert.
+- **DAgger (Dataset Aggregation):** An interactive algorithm that iteratively collects new data by letting the agent act and querying the expert for corrections, reducing compounding errors.

-- The learned policy can then be evaluated in the environment
+The learned policies can then be evaluated in the environment.

 ## 📁 Project Structure

 ```
-├── BC.py                    # Main behavioral cloning implementation
+├── BC.py                    # Behavioral Cloning implementation
+├── DAgger.py                # DAgger (Dataset Aggregation) implementation
 ├── gridworld.py             # GridWorld environment
 ├── gridworld.json           # Environment configuration
 ├── images/
 │   └── image.png            # GridWorld visualization
 ├── imitation-learning-tutorials/
 │   ├── expert_data/
 │   │   └── ckpt0.pkl        # Expert demonstration data
 │   └── ...                  # Additional tutorial notebooks
 └── README.md                # This file
 ```

 ## 🖼️ GridWorld Visualization